-WARNING: Fire and Shock Hazard - disconnect all AC and DC sources before working in the AC wiring compartment.
+WARNING: Fire and Shock Hazard-disconnect all AC and DC sources before working in the AC wiring compartment.

-- Locate and remove the AC access cover plate (Item 15, in Figure 1-3) on the side of the MS Series inverter. - Inside the AC wiring compartment, locate the green wire with the insulated connector; see Figure 2-22.
+- 1. Locate and remove the AC access cover plate (Figure 1-3, Item 15) on the side of the MS-G Series inverter. - 2.
+Inside the AC wiring compartment, locate the green wire with the insulated connector; see Figure 2-23.
 This insulated connector connects the neutral and ground inside the inverter while inverting. - 3.
 Pull the two ends of the insulated connector apart to separate the green wire; this will prevent the neutral and ground from connecting inside this inverter. - 4.
 Move the two disconnected ends away from each other and push back out of the way.
 You must ensure that the two connector ends will not have any contact with any other wires within the AC compartment.
 You may want to use electrical tape to insulate the ends and secure them out of the way.

-Figure 2-22, Disconnecting the Neutral-to-Ground Connection
+Figure 2-23, Disconnecting the Neutral-to-Ground Connection

-2.6.7 Connecting a Large Ground Wire
+2.6.7 Connecting a Large DC Ground Wire

-Marine installation requires the ground wire to be the same size or one size smaller than the negative cable.
+Some marine installations require the DC ground wire to be the same size or one size smaller than the negative cable.
 Use the following steps to allow a larger ground wire to be connected.

-- 1. Locate the DC ground terminal (Item 7, in Figure 1-2). - Locate and remove the AC access cover plate (Item 15, in Figure 1-3) on the side of the MS inverter. - 3.
+- 1. Locate and remove the AC access cover plate (Figure 1-3, Item 15) on the MS-G inverter. - 2.
+Locate the DC ground terminal (Figure 1-2, Item 7). - 3.
 Within the AC wiring area, locate the hex nut on the back side of the DC ground terminal.
-After locating the hex nut, use a 7/16" wrench/nut driver to remove the hex nut, bolt, lock washer, and DC ground terminal - remove them from the chassis. - 4.
-Reverse the removed bolt and place it back in the chassis hole to attach a correctly sized ground cable to the MS Series chassis as shown in Figure 2-23. - 5.
-Place the washer and nut on the bolt over the ground cable and securely tightened the nut [from 4 to 5 ft lbf (5.4 to 6.8 N-m)].
-Note: The ground cable's bolt hole size is 1/4".
+After locating the hex nut, use a 7/16" wrench/nut driver to remove the hex nut, bolt, lock washer, and DC ground terminal-remove them from the chassis. - 4.
+Reverse the removed bolt and place it back in the chassis hole to attach a correctly sized ground cable with a ring terminal to the MS-G Series chassis as shown in Figure 2-24.

+Note: Ring terminal must have a hole size ≥1/4".

+5. Place the washer and nut on the bolt over the ground cable and securely tightened the nut [from 4 to 5 lbf-in (5.4 to 6.8 N-m)].

-Figure 2-23, Large Ground Wire Connected to MS Series
+Figure 2-24, Connecting a Large DC Ground Wire